hpc/pavilion2/docs/tests/env.rst

 Enabling Spack under Pavilion requires the path to a Spack instance be provided under the ``spack_path`` key in your ``pavilion.yaml`` file.

-For more information about Spack configuration keys and usage, see :ref:`advanced.spack`.